denten-papers/xp-routledge/dh-book-proposal.md

 a much wider audience.
-Few publics care about "the humanities" in the abstract, and less so colleagues from sciences and the arts whose practice was already significantly impacted by computational methodology and through other vagrancies of the digital condition.
+Few publics care about "the humanities" in the abstract, and less so colleagues from sciences and the arts whose practice was already significantly impacted by computational methodology and through other vagrancies of the advancing digital condition.
 The application of Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory formation (to name just a few), begin to gain a measure of specificity that points to concrete ways of collaboration between diverse practitioners.
 Such questions are interesting to computer scientists and game designers alike.

-More field specific.
-Writing History in the Digital Age University of Michigan Press.
-2013.
-By  Jack Dougherty (Author), Kristen Nawrotzki (Author).

-Macroanalysis: Digital Methods and Literary History (Topics in the Digital Humanities) [Kindle Edition]

-Oral History and Digital Humanities: Voice, Access, and Engagement (Palgrave Studies in Oral History) Dec 17, 2014

-In this volume, Matthew L. Jockers introduces readers to large-scale literary computing and the revolutionary potential of macroanalysis--a new approach to the study of the literary record designed for probing the digital-textual world as it exists today, in digital form and in large quantities.
-Using computational analysis to retrieve key words, phrases, and linguistic patterns across thousands of texts in digital libraries, researchers can draw conclusions based on quantifiable evidence regarding how literary trends are employed over time, across periods, within regions, or within demographic groups, as well as how cultural, historical, and societal linkages may bind individual authors, texts, and genres into an aggregate literary culture.
-Moving beyond the limitations of literary interpretation based on the close-reading of individual works, Jockers describes how this new method of studying large collections of digital material can help us to better understand and contextualize the individual works within those collections.

-A New Republic of Letters, MC Gann
+A small number of recent books have began to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area of expertise.
+To these we may attribute *Writing History in the Digital Age (Michigan UP, 2013),^[ln-hist], *Digital Critical Editions* (U of Illinois, 2014),[^ln-critical] and *Oral History and Digital Humanities: Voice, Access, and Engagement* (Palgrave, 2014).[^ln-palgrave]

+[^ln-hist]: Jack Dougherty and Kristen Nawrotzki.
+322 pages. $29.95 ebook and paper, $80 cloth.

+[^ln-critical]: Ed.
+Daniel Apollon et. al. 368 pages. $65 cloth. $30 ebook.

+[^ln-palgrave]: Ed.
+Douglas A. Boyd and Mary A. Larson.
+256 pages. $90 cloth,
+$16.50 ebook, $25 paper.

+The major (and one of the only) volumes in the nascent second generation pertinent to the study of literature is *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which is itself a more technical extension of a far more influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]

+[^ln-macro]: 208 pages. $30 paper and ebook, $90 cloth.

+[^ln-franco]: 224 pages. $29.95 paper, $24.95 ebook, $95 cloth.

+Although respected in the DH community, *Macroanalysis* was not received well by wider community of literary scholars.
+This could be due in part to its rather terse, technical nature, and in part to its failure to connect to the literary-theoretical tradition.
+Jockers writes as an engineer visiting literary studies (where it should be the other way around).
+The work is full of specific
+technologies: libraries and software tools that our bound to become obsolete shortly after publication.
+Similarly to Stephen Ramsey's *Reading Machines:
+Toward an Algorithmic Criticism* (published in the same series in 2011[^ln-ramsey]), *Macroanalysis* promises nothing less than a revolution (an often repeated phrase in both books), but delivers only modest confirmation of accepted knowledge.

+[^ln-ramsey]: University of Illinois Press.
+108 pages. $25 paper, $65 cloth.

+My contribution aims to change all that.

 # Chapter Outline